 The pace of transition from labor force to free time could be managed partly through appropriate adjustments of the JG wage relative to the BIG.
 The JG-wage/BIG differential would provide a mechanism for enticing a greater or lesser number of individuals out of the labor force, as appropriate, without requiring a resort to more coercive measures.

 The JIG, if implemented in its expansive form, could assist in a separation of labor time and income as well as withering away of profit income that, far from being utopian, could be achieved in a very gradual way (over decades, a century or even longer, if preferred).
-I touched on the possibility recently but will leave elaboration of the details to a possible future post.
-For now, suffice to say that it would be quite possible to design policy that distributed productivity gains increasingly to basic income and yet, due to labor-force exit, still had individual labor-force participants receiving pay increases over time.
-Whether ever increasing pay to workers in an ever diminishing labor force would be necessary or desirable is another question, the answer to which would depend on the level of productivity and attitudes.
+I touched on the possibility in a recent post.
+Suffice to say that it would be quite possible to design policy that distributed productivity gains increasingly to basic income and yet, due to labor-force exit, still had individual labor-force participants receiving pay increases over time.
+Whether ever increasing pay to workers in an ever diminishing labor force would be necessary or desirable is another question, the answer to which would depend on the level of productivity and social attitudes.
 But the important point is that such policy designs are possible.
 The transition to free time in which production is increasingly undertaken on the basis of voluntary associations can be as gradual or rapid as we choose it to be, and would require very little coercion (and certainly far less coercion than is currently being exerted on the vast majority of individuals).

 There are other, minor points that could perhaps be added in support of combining job and income guarantees.
 For instance, the effectiveness of the JG in improving workers’ employability might be somewhat enhanced in a JIG.
 The availability of the basic income would ensure that only those committed to a JG position would opt for one.
 The signal to employers that the individual was intent on obtaining a job in the broader economy would be somewhat strengthened.
-All in all, though, the points discussed in previous sections seem the most important: an easing of coercion alongside a positive right to employment; a safeguard against a JG being turned into workfare; and a mechanism for effecting a gradual transition to a society of freer and happier individuals.
+All in all, though, the points discussed in previous sections seem the most pertinent: an easing of coercion alongside a positive right to employment; a safeguard against a standalone JG being turned into workfare; a safeguard against a standalone BIG undermining wages; and a mechanism for effecting a gradual transition to a society of freer and happier individuals.